 This is simple: If you want to reduce the overall likelihood that anyone could pry into your communications, use a secure messaging app.

-After Trump's election, there was a surge in downloads for , a private messenger that works on smartphones.
+After Trump's election, there was a surge in downloads for Signal, a private messenger that works on smartphones.
 Many security experts agree that it's one of the safest platforms you can use.
 It’s user-friendly and was designed to prioritize privacy.

 The code that Signal runs on is completely open source, meaning that anyone can analyze it to make sure it works properly.
-The company that created the app, is a nonprofit, so it has no incentive to store data for advertisers.
-In fact, Signal’s states that it doesn’t store any metadata at all.
+The company that created the app, Open Whisper Systems, is a nonprofit, so it has no incentive to store data for advertisers.
+In fact, Signal’s privacy policy states that it doesn’t store any metadata at all.

 Beyond text messaging, Signal also includes security features for phone calls.
 It will display code words — like "waffle sandalwood," pictured here — on each person's device that they can use to confirm one another's identity.